serverlessworkflow/specification/specification.md

 States that are marked as `usedForCompensation` can define [error handling](#Workflow-Error-Handling) via their `onErrors` property just like any other workflow states.
-In case of unrecoverable errors during their execution (errors not explicitly handled), workflow execution should be stopped, which is the same behaviour as when not using compensation as well.
+In case of unrecoverable errors during their execution (errors not explicitly handled), workflow execution should be stopped, which is the same behavior as when not using compensation as well.

 ### Workflow Metadata